conet/vertx-tls-reproducer/README.md

 `TLSBufferCorruptionTest` contains a test that creates a read only buffer stream built from stitching together multiple buffer slices read from an input file `data/file_in` containing random bytes.
 This stream is delivered as a http response which it is saved to an output file `data/file_out` that should contain the same data.
-The stream is interleaved with 1 byte buffers of 0x00 which are filtered when writing.
-The code is setup like this to match a real life scenario as close as possible.

 Before running anything please generate the input file using this script: